 Extended Family Support

-Brutal divorces no doubt leaves people bitter and often members of the extended family taking sides.
+Brutal divorces no doubt leave people bitter and often members of the extended family taking sides.
 When the child is visiting and jumping from one family to another each holiday season, a lot is usually said in ignorance and less consideration of the child’s psychological state.

 For instance, uncles or cousins may tell them how their dad or mom is bad because of certain aspects of their parent’s relationships.
 Instead of emotional support and leaving the mess to the adults, some minors are accidentally included in the chaos.